restorecommerce/libs/packages/logger/README.md

 In addition there is a generic `log()` function.

-## Notes
+## Features

+- Source pointer logging -- show the source code file and line where the log statement was issued.
+- Implicit Request ID logging based on [cls-rtracer](https://github.com/puzpuzpuz/cls-rtracer).
+- Logger `AsyncLocalStorage` logger context to log implicit context information.

+An example how to use the `AsyncLocalStorage` logger context can be found [here](test/test.js#L4-L11).

 ### Console logger

-A custom format is defined that outputs the rid (request-id) if it is set using [cls-rtracer](https://github.com/puzpuzpuz/cls-rtracer) module.
+A custom format is defined that outputs the rid (request-id) if it is set and the contents of the `AsyncLocalStorage` context.

 ### Elastichsearch logger